Dineshchandra R. Agrawal Infracon

-Dineshchandra R. Agrawal Infracon Private Limited or DRA Infracon Pvt Ltd is an infrastructure development and construction company based at Ahmedabad in Gujarat, India.
-It was founded by Mr. Dineshchandra Rameshwarji Agrawal at Deesa in Banaskantha district of Gujarat in 1972.
-DRA Infracon got incorporated in the Ministry of Corporate Affairs on November 07, 2003.
+Dineshchandra R. Agrawal Infracon Private Limited or DRA Infracon is an infrastructure development and construction company based at Ahmedabad in Gujarat, India.
+It was founded by Dineshchandra Rameshwarji Agrawal at Deesa in Banaskantha district of Gujarat in 1972.
+DRA Infracon got incorporated in the Ministry of Corporate Affairs on 7 November 2003.

-It is one of the leading construction companies in India having construction contracts in Airports, Bridges, Highways, Expressways, Metro Rail, Railways, Smart Cities, Water supply etc.
+The company operates in construction sector in Airports, Bridges, Highways, Expressways, Metro Rail, Railways, Smart Cities, and Water supply.

-Segments

-The company has divided its projects into 7 segments/ businesses that is, i.
-Road and Highway, ii.
-Bridge, Flyover and Grade separator, iii.
-Aviation Infrastructure, iv.
-Railway and Metro Rail, v.
-Building construction, vi.
-Water supply and Waste Management and vii.
-Smart Cities and Urban Development.